 So here’s a list of our top 7 places to have a good time on a rainy day in Seattle:

-1.)
-Start out the holiday season by warming up with a hot toddy
+- Start out the wet season by warming up with a hot toddy

-And because I can’t limit my fav to just one, I’ll give you three options that are sure to sleigh ;) And they’re all within a one block radius of Pike Place Market.
+And because we can’t limit our favorite to just one, we’ll give you three options and they’re all within a one block radius of Pike Place Market.

 Second, head over to Radiator Whiskey on the corner of 1st and Pike (second floor).
-I’ve literally never had a cocktail I didn’t enjoy there, but their barrel-aged whiskeys are absolutely the way to go if you want to leave your taste buds tingling.
+We’ve literally never had a cocktail we didn’t enjoy there, but their barrel aged whiskeys are absolutely the way to go if you want to leave your taste buds tingling delightedly.
 Not to mention they have a tater tot dish served with a fried egg on top, which they convert into tatchos (tater tot nachos) on the weekends, both of which are to die for.

 2.)
 Play Games at Mox Boarding House